 Approach:

-• Focusing equally on general aptitude and engineering mathematics.
+Focus equally on general aptitude and engineering mathematics

 4. Staff Selection Commission (SSC) Combined Graduate Level (CGL) Exam

-SSC conducts CGL exam every year to recruit for various posts of Group B and Group C (non-gazetted) in government ministries, departments and organizations.
-There are diverse roles such as Assistant Audit Officer, Assistant Section Officer, Inspector of Income Tax, and Sub-Inspector, among others.
-The job offers job security and stability, attractive salary along with numerous perks and benefits.
+Aspirants compete for different roles like Assistant Audit Officer, Assistant Section Officer, Inspector of Income Tax, and Sub-Inspector, among others.
+This sector offers job security and stability, an attractive salary along with numerous perks and benefits.

 Eligibility criteria:

-• A bachelor’s degree from a recognized university.
+- A bachelor’s degree from a recognised university.

 Exam Pattern: